andrewwu531/final_year_dissertation/7. Project Log/project log.md

 ### 4 Oct 2020

 * *7.5 hours* refer to PSD3 notes to see how to do the project.
-Re-write software requirements.
+Re-write software requirements - see 1.
+Dissertation 7Oct20.

 ## Week 3